IAmMoltony/savefiles/README.md

 the `backup.py` script, the icon and working directory to point to your copy of the repository.

+## Configuration

+All configuration is done via the `user.json` file.
+See `User.md` for more information.

 ## Automatic backup

 Backups of games can be run automatically.
 Add `autobackup.sh` to your crontab